fuchslab/scModels/README.md

 mpb2
 ================

-mpb2 is an R package for the mixed-poisson-beta distribution.
+mpb2 is an R package for the poisson-beta distribution.
 At its current stage, the package has implementations for the density, distribution function, quantile function and random number generation.
 The package depends on the MPFR/GMP libraries.